PCMDI/pcmdi_metrics/docs/api.rst

 API Functions for Developpers
 -----------------------------

-Below is a list of some API functions that are available in ``pcmdi_metrics.utils`` for developpers.
+Below is a list of some API functions that are available in ``pcmdi_metrics.` for developpers.

 .. autosummary::
     :toctree: generated/